Robina Qureshi: Background

-Qureshi's parents and three older siblings came to Glasgow as immigrants in 1964.
-She was born later that year.
+Qureshi's parents and three older siblings came to Glasgow as immigrants from Pakistan in 1964.
+She was born in Glasgow later that year.
 The family lived in the southside and later moved to a suburb in the North West of the city.
 Her first job was as a trainee employment advice worker, soon after which she realised she wanted to work with minorities.

 Human rights work

-Qureshi is the Chief Executive Officer of Positive Action in Housing, a Scottish refugee and migrants homelessness and human rights non governmental organisation that is involved in countering racism and discrimination, particularly in housing.
+Qureshi is the chief executive officer of Positive Action in Housing, a Scottish refugee and migrants homelessness and human rights non governmental organisation that is involved in countering racism and discrimination, particularly in housing.
 She took up this role in 1995.
 She has publicly highlighted issues concerning racism and ethnic minorities in the print and visual press since 1990.

+In 1996, Qureshi's campaign efforts led to the quango Scottish Homes ring fencing £8 million in funding for ethnic minority housing needs in 1996, leading to the creation of new homes and sheltered housing projects in Glasgow.

 Between 1998 and 2000, Qureshi, together with the human rights lawyer Aamer Anwar, campaigned on behalf of the family of murdered Indian waiter Surjit Singh Chhokhar.
 She served on the Lawrence Steering Group and has led campaigns to stop extreme far right groups organising or gaining a platform in Scotland.

 In 2000, Qureshi talked to the broadcaster Catherine Deveney about her background and motivation for challenging injustice.

+In 2002, she established the UK's first refugee hosting network (Room for Refugees).
+The programme started in Glasgow when a small number of Iraqi refugees were left destitute without recourse to any form of state support.
+Room or Refugees went viral in 2015 with the Syrian refugee crisis.
+It currently has over 20,000 members in response to the growing number of homeless refugees in need of shelter.
+The network went on to house hundreds of refugees from Syria, Iraq, Iran, Yemen, and Afghanistan, providing a safety net for unaccompanied asylum seekers, women with children, and potential victims of trafficking.